 CRESAPTOWN — Shortly after she was released from quarantine Friday, Kathy Hare talked of the snowball effect COVID-19 has caused, and thanked the local liquor board for trying to slow further spread of the virus.

-After a bartender at the Cresaptown Eagles tested positive for COVID-19 earlier this month, the Allegany County liquor board indefinitely closed the social club.
+After a bartender at the Cresaptown Eagles tested positive for COVID-19 in July, the Allegany County liquor board indefinitely closed the social club.

 Upon learning of the situation, Hare and her husband, who is a trustee of the organization, tested positive for the virus.

 The Allegany County Health Department on Friday released the couple from quarantine, she said.

 “I still can’t taste or smell anything,” Hare said.

 Her symptoms began with a cough, followed by a fever, chills and extreme fatigue.

 “You just don’t have any motivation to do anything (and feel) lifeless,” she said and added she's grateful for friends that left hot soup and well wishes outside her house.